Estimated reading time: 7 minutes

 HVAC technicians should never let their guard down when it comes to wearing protective gear on the job.

 In your daily duties you’ll be exposed to contaminants such as dust and debris, and fumes from noxious gases.
-Be sure to wear a respirator to avoid breathing in any of the harmful particles that you’ll regularly come across.
+Be sure to wear a respirator to avoid breathing in any harmful particles you’ll regularly come across.

 If the respirator that you have doesn’t come with attached eye protection, make sure you wear either a face shield or safety goggles to keep your eyes safe.
 Drops of harmful liquid or flying particles of debris can damage your eyes if they aren’t protected.